Windmill Nursery - Redruth

 Services and organisations that have the Local Offer flash have filled out inclusion information, meaning that they meet the needs of people with Special Educational Needs and Disabilities (SEND)

 There are two main rooms, one for toddlers & babies & one for pre-schoolers.
-We have quite a large outside area, including an all weather bark covered area, large sand pit, a climbing wall & covered decking for outside play in all weather.
-We have a large range of activities and resources for the children.
-We are currently remodelling our garden so equipment is changing as we develop it.
+We have a fantastic outside area, including an all weather bark covered area, large sand pit, a climbing wall & covered decking for outside play in all weather.
+We have a large range of activities and resources for the children. with a fantastic open garden space we pride ourselves in outdoor work and exploring the outside world

 Who to contact